neofilisoft/aegis/README.md

 platforms (Linux, macOS, Windows), mobile platforms (Android, iOS), as well as Web-based platforms and consoles.

-## Free, open source and community-driven
+## Free, open source

-Aegis is a completely free and open source fork of Godot under the very permissive MIT license.
+Aegis is a completely free and open source fork of Redot under the very permissive MIT license.
 No strings attached, no royalties, nothing.
-The users' games are theirs, down to the last line of engine code.
+The users' games are theirs, down to the engine code.
 Aegis's development is fully independent and truly community-driven, empowering users to help shape their engine to match their expectations.